yujunz/gitlab.com-runbooks/howto/uptycs_osquery.md

 ## Service Management

-The Uptycs service on endpoints runs as `osqueryd` and is controlled  as a systemd service:
+The Uptycs service on endpoints runs as `osqueryd` systemd service and is controlled by Chef.
+You have to set the chef attribute
+`"uptycs": {"enable": true}` to start the service on a node - else it will be stopped by the next `chef-client` run.

 ```
 [paul@pharrison-scan-target]~:  sudo service osqueryd status